vecinomio/DevOpsA3Training/README.md

 ## Description:
 This instruction provides:
   - how to create a VPC Stack using CloudFormation.
-  - how to create a Bastion Stack in custom VPC.
   - how to create an ALB Stack.

 ## Expected results:
 - Custom VPC with public and private subnets in 2 Availability Zones
   * All resources in subnets Public0 and Public1 has Internet access through Internet Gateway
   * All resources in subnets Private0 and Private1 has Internet access through NAT Gateway

-- AutoScalingGroup with only one Bastion-host instance:
-  * Bastion has Elastic IP;
-  * Bastion has Persistent Storage: "/dev/xvdf" mounted to "/bastionData" directory;
-  * Bastion has DNS Record: bastion.<HostedZoneName>;
-  * If Bastion-host falls, ASG will create new one and Persistent Storage will attach to it.

 - Application Load Balancer:
   * ALB has 2 Target Groups: "web" and "jenkins";